GeorgeWilliamStrong/optimal-transport/README.md

 ```

 Efficient numerical algorithms exist for solving such problems, such as the auction algorithm [2] used in this implementation.

-THIS IMPLEMENTATION IS GENERAL, AND NO ASSUMPTION IS MADE ABOUT THE DIMENSIONALITY OF THE INPUT SIGNALS E.G. COULD BE 1D TIMES SERIES OR 3D IMAGE DATA.

-HYPERPARAMETER - GRAPH TRANSFORM SCALING - THIS SHOULD BE IN NOTEBOOK TUTORIAL, NOT HERE.

 ## Quickstart